 Challenges.
 Although the consensus was that the Youth Summit was a success, there were some challenges.
-The following items were identified as challenges:
+The following items were identified as challenges as it relates to our Youth Summit:

-- During the initial trainings provided by Eagle Rock for the youth leaders, it was difficult to ensure that all youth attended each training session in preparation for the Youth Summit.
-Because of school functions to include scholastic or sports, youth couldn't make every training session. - Youth leaders wanted to partner with each other to facilitate the breakout sessions, as opposed to facilitating the sessions individually. - Upon youth arriving to the Youth Summit, it became evident that the sign-in process was inadequate, as there was a large number of youth for a limited number of staff to correctly sign-in.
-Staff then had to follow-up with each attendee during the Summit to ensure that they were properly signed in.
+- During the initial trainings provided by Eagle Rock for the youth leaders, it was difficult to ensure that all youth made each training session in preparation for the Youth Summit.
+Because of school functions to include scholastic or sports, youth couldn't make every training session. - Youth leaders wanted to partner with each other to hold the breakout sessions, as opposed to hosting the breakout sessions individually. - Upon youth arriving to the Youth Summit, it became evident that the signing in process was inadequate, as youth begin to back-up causing difficulty for the staff to correctly sign-in all youth immediately.
+Staff had to follow-up with youth during the summit to ensure that he or she was properly signed in.

-• We encountered technology difficulties; therefore the video planned to be shown was not able to be seen by the participants.
+• We encountered technology difficulties; therefore a video projected to be shown was not viewed by the youth.